riclolsen/json-scada/src/dnp3/Dnp3Client/README.md

 This driver implements a client for the DNP3 protocol.
 It can have multiple connections to DNP3 servers on multiple computers, if needed.

-To configure the driver it is necessary to create one or more driver instances and at least on connection per instance.
+To configure the driver it is necessary to create one or more driver instances and at least one connection per instance.
 Also the tags intended to be updated should be configured appropriately.

 ##  Configure a driver instance